Roulette: Roulette table layout

 The cloth-covered betting area on a roulette table is known as the layout.
 The layout is either single-zero or double-zero.

 The European-style layout has a single zero, and the American style layout is usually a double-zero.
 The American-style roulette table with a wheel at one end is now used in most casinos because it has a higher house edge compared to a European layout.

 The French style table with a wheel in the centre and a layout on either side is rarely found outside of Monte Carlo.

 Types of bets

 In roulette, bets can be either inside or outside.
+Bets are sometimes known by their French names.